zakimjz/zakimjz.github.io/pages/courses/algorithms/hw2.md

 You will compare the two algorithms for integer multiplication.

 Implement the recursive algorithm in Fig 1.1 in the book.
-Use bit shift operations for multiplying and dividing by two, but can use regular integer addition.
+You can use bit shift operations for multiplying and dividing by two, but can use regular integer addition.

 Next, implement the divide-and-conquer algorithm in Fig 2.1.
-Once again use only bit-wise operations for division and shifting, and also for splitting the input numbers into 2 parts.
+You can use bit-wise operations for division and shifting, and also for splitting the input numbers into 2 parts.
 Use regular additions/subtractions on integers for the rest.